k-barton/komodor/README.md

 *  in R: `koCmd` executes a JavaScript command in Komodo and returns the result if any.

+**Some other obscure features:**

+* _Places_. panel:
+    * load workspace from ".RData" files or source script from ".R" files: select a command from the context menu.
+* R browser:
+    * drag an item to the editor to insert R objects' names,
+        * hold "Shift" key during the drag start to drop quoted names,
+        * hold "Ctrl" key during the drag start to drop full object names (e.g. `list$data$column`.
+Non-syntactic names will be backtick-quoted).
+		* hold both to insert "name()" for functions, "name=" for function arguments.
+* "R search path" box:
+    * drop a package name onto it to load the package;
+    * press "delete" to unload the selected package;
+    * drag an item to the editor to insert package name.
+* R help window:
+    * press Ctrl+R to run selected text as R code (or choose command from the context menu).
+* R language help (Shift+F1 while in an _R_extended_ document):
+    * the selected keyword is searched for in the loaded packages.
+If noting is found, press Shift+F1 again to search in all packages.

 **Debugging R code**

 The extension provides some debugging capabilities, see